tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

       and `RequestFinalizeBlock`.
     * The header contains the height, timestamp, and more - it exactly matches the Tendermint block header.
-    * The Application can modify the parameters received in `RequestPrepareProposal` before sending them in `ResponsePrepareProposal`.
-In that case, `ResponsePrepareProposal.modified` is set to true.
+    * The Application can modify the transactions received in `RequestPrepareProposal` before sending them in `ResponsePrepareProposal`.
+In that case, `ResponsePrepareProposal.modified_tx` is set to true.
+    * If `ResponsePrepareProposal.modified_tx` is false, then Tendermint will ignore the contents of `ResponsePrepareProposal.tx`.
-    * In same-block execution mode, the Application can (and should) modify `ResponsePrepareProposal.data`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
+    * In same-block execution mode, the Application must set `ResponsePrepareProposal.same_block` to true, and, as a result of executing the block, provide values for `ResponsePrepareProposal.tx_result`, `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
-    * In next-block execution mode, the Application can only modify `ResponsePrepareProposal.tx`, Tendermint will ignore any modification to the other fields.
+    * In next-block execution mode, the Application must set `ResponsePrepareProposal.same_block` to false.
-    * If `ResponsePrepareProposal.modified` is false, then Tendermint will ignore the rest of parameters in `ResponsePrepareProposal`.
+      Tendermint will ignore parameters `ResponsePrepareProposal.tx_result`,
+      `ResponsePrepareProposal.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`.
-    * As a result of executing the block to propose, the Application may produce header events or transaction events.
+    * As a result of executing the prepared proposal, the Application may produce header events or transaction events.
       The Application must keep those events until a block is decided and then pass them on to Tendermint via `ResponseFinalizeBlock`.
-    * Likewise, the Application must keep all responses to executing transactions until it can call `ResponseFinalizeBlock`.
+    * Likewise, in next-block execution mode, the Application must keep all responses to executing transactions until it can call `ResponseFinalizeBlock`.
     * The Application can change the transaction list via `ResponsePrepareProposal.tx`.
       See [TransactionRecord](#transactionrecord) for further information on how to use it.
 Some notes:
         * To remove a transaction from the proposed block the Application _marks_ the transaction as